ihmeuw/vivarium_research/docs/source/models/intervention_models/lipid_based_nutrient_supplements/index.rst

 - **Covered:** Actively receiving SQ-LNS supplementation.
 Simulants aged 6 months to 2 years are eligible for this category.
 Simulants in this category are subject to the SQ-LNS effects on wasting and stunting.
 - **Received:** No longer actively receiving SQ-LNS supplementation, but did receive SQ-LNS supplementation before the age of 2.
 Simulants aged 2 to 5 years are eligible for this category.
 Simulants in this category are subject to the SQ-LNS effects on stunting, but not wasting.

-- **Utilization:** *use* of the intervention (actually taking the supplements and receiving the effects).
+**2. Utilization:** *use* of the intervention (actually taking the supplements and receiving the effects).
 This will be determined by the utilization algorithms below.

 There are various SQ-LNS utilization algorithms that may be desired under differing scenarios.
 They include: